abdulmalik29/Product-Reviews-Classification/README.md

 The task completed in this project
 * create a space distributional semantic representation using tf-idf.
 * create a dense distributional semantic representation using Word2Vec
-* Use the better of these approaches to trained and evaluated neural network that can classify an input review to either a positive or a negative class
+* Use the better of these approaches to traine and evaluate neural network that can classify an input review to either a positive or a negative class

 ### Classification Implementation